Samialsayadi/Dimensionality-Reduction-Algorithms/README.md

 test with new features: (300, 2000)
 ```
 # 2. Linear Discriminant Analysis (LDA)
+Linear Discriminant Analysis (LDA) is another commonly used technique for data classification and dimensionality reduction.
+LDA is particularly helpful where the within-class frequencies are unequal and their performances have been evaluated on randomly generated test data.
+Class-dependent and class-independent transformation are two approaches in LDA where the ratio of between-class-variance to within-class-variance and the ratio of the overall-variance to within-class-variance are used respectively.
 ```python
 from sklearn.discriminant_analysis import LinearDiscriminantAnalysis LDA = LinearDiscriminantAnalysis()